 The displays include unique relics of the Great Synagogue of Vilnius and Jewish folk and professional art.
 The non-permanent exhibits, thematic events and projects are oriented toward themes including the cultural education of society, social dissemination of culture, unique cultural heritage and fundamental human rights.

-Permanent exhibits at Tolerance Center include: Signs of Ruined Litvaks World in art of Gerardas Bagdonavicius; Jewish Life in Lithuania; Return of Samuel Back; Installation TELZ of Romualdas Incirauskas; The Lost World tradition of paintings of Lithuanian Jews; Exhibition dedicated to 20th Museum anniversary; A Rescued Lithuanian Jewish Child tells about the Shoah (Holocaust).
+Permanent exhibits at the Tolerance Centre include: Signs of Ruined Litvaks World in art of Gerardas Bagdonavicius; Jewish Life in Lithuania; Installation TELZ of Romualdas Incirauskas; The Lost World tradition of paintings of Lithuanian Jews; Exhibition dedicated to 20th Museum anniversary; A Rescued Lithuanian Jewish Child tells about the Shoah (Holocaust).

 The highlight of the Tolerance Centre is the Samuel Bak permanent exhibition (from which the renamed Smauel Bak Museum gains its name).
 The exhibition explores not only Bak’s life and creativity but the themes of Holocaust memory, empathy and human development.
 The centre also hosts regular lectures, film screenings and discussions to encourage people to interact with Bak’s idea that “art creates tolerance”.

 Getting to the Tolerance Centre